outofcoffee/imposter/docs/index.md

 ## What's it for?

-You can use Imposter to:
+Use Imposter to:

 * run standalone mocks in place of real systems
+* turn a Swagger file into a mock API for testing or QA
+* quickly set up a temporary API for your mobile/web client teams whilst the real API is being built
 * decouple your integration tests from the cloud/various back-end systems and take control of your dependencies

-* quickly set up a temporary API for your mobile/web client teams whilst the real API is being built
+Provide mock responses using static files or customise behaviour using JavaScript or Java/Groovy.
+Power users can write their own plugins in a JVM language of their choice.

 ## Getting started